-Unfortunately, you should never jet wash your electric bike.
-The delicate electric parts of an e-bike, such as the battery compartment and motor, can be easily damaged by cleaning with a powerful water spray.
-That’s because loose debris, dirt, sand, water, and moisture can be forced into sensitive areas due to the high pressure.
+Unfortunately, you should never power wash your electric bike.
+You can easily damage delicate electric parts of an e-bike, such as the battery compartment and motor, by cleaning with a powerful water spray.
+Loose debris, dirt, sand, water, and moisture can be forced into sensitive areas by a pressure wash.

 So how do you properly, and carefully, clean an electric bike without ruining it?
 It’s not hard but does require a bit of knowledge so that you do it correctly… and with the right tools and cleaning supplies.